← All Articles

 • Companies with unpredictable, spiky workloads

-• Teams already using AWS elsewhere
+• Teams already familiar with AWS

-Microsoft Azure: The Enterprise Darling
+Microsoft Azure: The Enterprise Choice

-• Enterprise compliance: Robust PDPA and financial services compliance
+• Enterprise compliance — robust PDPA and financial services compliance

-Azure Costs (Singapore Pricing)
+Azure Costs (Singapore)

-• Standard B2s VM (always-on): ~SGD 40-50/month
+• Standard B2s VM (always-on): roughly SGD 40-50/month

-• Azure SQL Database (Standard, 5GB): ~SGD 40-60/month
+• Azure SQL Database (Standard, 5GB): roughly SGD 40-60/month

-• Blob Storage (1TB): ~SGD 20-30/month
+• Blob Storage (1TB): roughly SGD 20-30/month

 • Data transfer out: SGD 0.087 per GB